 Last, but not least, is our reclaimed shelf.
 Ta da!

-Mr. O wanted to add some fun typography to the reclaimed barn wood, so I asked him to pick from a few phrases and this is what he decided on.
+Mr. O wanted to add some fun typography to the reclaimed barn wood.
+I asked him to pick from a few phrases and this is what he decided on.
 Yours truly hand-painted the text on and Mr. O. approved. ♥

 There is nothing but love from our Lord.
 We just have to choose to see the potential.

-Much to our delight, all of these items are available for purchase from my shop.
+Much to our delight, some of these items are still available for purchase from my shop (SOLD).
 Mr. O worked can’t wait to see where his creations end up.
 It’s a built-in geography lesson (says the homeschooling mama).

 Up next, Mr. O’s older sister is going to be showing you how she gave this vintage Art Deco waterfall dresser a complete new look.
-Giveaway alert!
+See what it looks like now HERE.